VA » Office of Public and Intergovernmental Affairs » Homeless Veterans » Homeless Veterans Dental Program

 The dental needs of homeless Veterans are well documented.
 In surveys listing and ranking the 10 highest unmet needs for homeless Veterans, dental care was consistently ranked by homeless Veterans as one of their top 3 unmet needs, along with long-term permanent housing and childcare.
 Dental problems, such as pain and/or missing teeth can be tremendous barriers in seeking and obtaining employment.
 Studies have shown that after dental care, Veterans report significant improvement in perceived oral health, general health and overall self-esteem, thus, supporting the notion that dental care is an important aspect of the overall concept of homeless rehabilitation.

-There is some limited dental eligibility for homeless Veterans who are in certain VA-sponsored rehabilitation programs.
-VHA Directive 2007-039 outlines eligibility for these groups in detail.
-Our goal is to facilitate a process in which the intent of this Directive is carried out and to assist Veterans in these programs in re-entering society as productive, self-sufficient people.
+There is some limited dental eligibility for Veterans who are in certain VA-sponsored rehabilitation programs.
+VHA Handbook 1130.01 (page 13) outlines eligibility for these groups in detail.
+Our goal is to facilitate a process in which the intent of this Initiative is carried out and to assist Veterans in these programs in re-entering society as productive, self-sufficient people.

 Persons wishing to obtain information regarding the homeless dental program in their area should contact their nearest VA’s homeless coordinator.